Tom Mchale tries to answer that age-old question: If you buy the wrong barrel length will you fail to ever hit another target?

 What About Barrel Length & Accuracy?

 While I was at it, I decided to do some accuracy comparisons.
 I set up targets at 100 yards and proceeded to shoot a ton of five-shot groups with the American Eagle M885 and Norma 77-grain Match ammo.
 I used the same Burris XTR II 2-10x Optic and moved it to each upper in turn.
 I shot from a Blackhawk!
-Titan rest weighed down with a bag of lead shot and used a rear bag for stock support.
-All this gave me a solid shooting platform which removed as much shooter error as possible.
+Titan rest weighed down with a bag of lead-shot and used a rear bag for stock support.
+All this gave me a solid shooting platform that removed as much shooter error as possible.
 After shooting multiple five-shot groups with each combination of barrel and ammo, I averaged the group diameters to see whether barrel length had any impact on accuracy.
 Since I was running low on the American Eagle 55-grain FMJ, I limited my accuracy testing to the M855 and Norma Match.

 Theories on the results?
 Looking at the M855, I could guess that the longer barrel MIGHT have stabilized a less than perfect round a little better.
 Admittedly, that’s a weak theory.
 Typically if the twist rate is right to stabilize a bullet, extra barrel length doesn’t really matter.
 If you forced me to explain the progressive decrease in accuracy of the M855 as the barrel got shorter, I’d bet a maple-glazed donut that it’s just ammo variance.
 I’ve not found M855 to be very consistent in any rifle, so odds are pretty good we’re just seeing some randomness.